buttplugio/docs.buttplug.io/docs/spec/enumeration.md

   * Description: For each feature, lists the number of discrete steps the feature can use.
 This value can be used in calculating the 0.0-1.0 range required for ScalarCmd and other messages.
 * _ActuatorType_
-  * Valid for Messages: ScalarCmd
+  * Valid for Messages: ScalarCmd, RotateCmd, LinearCmd
   * Type: String
   * Description: Type of actuator this feature represents.
 * _SensorType_